snudm-starlab/K-prune/README.md

   │     ├── utils
   │     │    ├── arch.py: codes for utility functions related to the architecture of the model │     │    └── capacity.py: codes for estimating the capacity of the model, such as FLOPs
-  │     ├── main.py : codes for running Kprune
+  │     ├── main.py : codes for running K-prune
-  │     └── prune.py: codes for pruning PLMs via Kprune
+  │     └── prune.py: codes for pruning PLMs via K-prune
   │
   ├──  scripts: a directory for script files
   │     └── run.sh : a script for running experiments